Particular/docs.particular.net/samples/outbox/multi-tenant/sample.md

 snippet:ConnectionProvider

-It also requires access to the NServiceBus context.
-That context object can be captured after the bus is created (but before it is started).

-snippet:CapturePipelineExecutor
+partial:CapturePipelineExecutor

 The connection provider looks at the current message processing context.
 If there is an existing connection to the tenant database, it creates a new one with the same connection string.
 Otherwise it defaults to creating a connection to the shared database.

 snippet:GetConnectionFromContext

 NOTE: The connection provider is only used by `OutboxPersister`'s `TryGet` and `MarkAsDispatched` methods which execute in separate transaction from all the other storage operations.

 NOTE: The connection provider is a simple implementation that is not thread-safe.
 For this example, the Maximum Concurrency Level is set to 1 which makes it run in single thread mode.

 #### Opening connection to tenant database